LifeAlign: Lifelong Alignment for Large Language Models with Memory-Augmented Focalized Preference Optimization: Our Method

 This gating term creates a dual-regime learning behavior.
 For new or poorly-studied samples (where $r \le 0$), $\sigma(r)$ is relatively small (close to 0.5 or less), and consequently, $(1-\sigma(r))^{2}$ remains close to 1.
 In this scenario, $\mathcal{L}_{\mathrm{FPO}}$ is nearly identical to $\mathcal{L}_{\mathrm{DPO}}$, allowing the optimization to deliver a full corrective signal.
 This enables the model to effectively learn new preferences or review those that have been forgotten.
 Conversely, for well-studied historical samples (where $r > 0$), both $\sigma(r)$ and $(1-\sigma(r))^{2}$ lie strictly between 0 and 1.
 As the reward gap between chosen and rejected responses grows ($r$ increases), $\sigma(r)$ becomes larger, and the gating term $(1-\sigma(r))^{2}$ shrinks.
 The gradient is not eliminated but is significantly attenuated in proportion to the model's increasing confidence.
 This allows for fine-grained adjustments without exerting unnecessary pressure on already aligned pairs, thereby allocating most of the learning capacity to uncertain examples while preserving previously acquired preferences.

-To further reinforce this selective adaptation and align with the principles of lifelong learning, we incorporate a rehearsal mechanism using a fixed-size buffer.
-At the start of each new task, we combine the buffer with the current data, shuffle, and train.
-After training, we update the buffer with 20\% of new samples, removing the oldest if full.
-This replay of past data, combined with a focalized loss, helps preserve established knowledge while learning new tasks, mimicking human rehearsal by reinforcing important memories without over-repeating known ones.
-This dual approach in FPO effectively reduces catastrophic forgetting and value drift, ensuring new learning builds on prior knowledge.
+To strengthen selective adaptation within the lifelong learning framework, we introduce a rehearsal mechanism based on a fixed-size buffer.
+For each new task, the buffer is merged with current data, shuffled, and trained jointly.
+After training, 20\% of the new task data are randomly sampled and added to the buffer, removing the oldest samples if the buffer is full \cite{ahn2025impact}.
+This replay of prior data, together with a focalized loss, preserves established knowledge while acquiring new ones, akin to human rehearsal that reinforces key memories without redundancy.
+The dual strategy in FPO mitigates catastrophic forgetting and value drift, ensuring new learning builds upon prior alignment.